MichaIng/nodejs-linux-installer/README.md

 # Node.js Linux Installer
 This is a universal Node.js installer for Linux.
+The [original project by taaem](https://github.com/taaem/nodejs-linux-installer) required some fixes to maintain functionality, which are contained in this fork, together with a few enhancements.

 [![CodeFactor](https://www.codefactor.io/repository/github/michaing/nodejs-linux-installer/badge)](https://www.codefactor.io/repository/github/michaing/nodejs-linux-installer)